sofieverhees/model-mechanotransduction/README.md

 ## Code Structure
 This code is organised in three different folders:
 - 'meshes': includes mesh files (.geo and .msh), created with [gmsh](https://gmsh.info/) 4.11.1, for different cell shapes.
-These files should not be touched.
+These files should not be touched to recreate any results.
-- 'signalling_model': includes all files needed to get results for the 'reduced model' without mechanics, as given in Appendix A.1.
+- 'signalling_model': includes all files needed to recreate results for the 'reduced model' without mechanics, as given in Appendix A.1.
-- 'coupled_model': includes all files needed to get results for the model with bidirectional coupling between the chemistry and the mechanics.
+- 'coupled_model': includes all files needed to recreate any results for the model with bidirectional coupling between the chemistry and the mechanics.

 Both '_model' folders include:
 - 'loop.sh':
 - 'main.py':
 - 'summary_graphs.py':

 For the coupled model, there is one extra file:
 - 'tempstats.py':

+> [!WARNING]
+> Files 'summary_graphs.py' and 'tempstats.py' should only be run after running the corresponding 'loop.sh' as it requires the output from this programme.

 ## Relate Code to Figures
 If the files are run as instructed, a folder 'results' will be created including the following subfolders